How To Check An Ebook Before Publishing Your New Book

 What might work well on a laptop might not be as good on a phone or iPad.

-Because an ebook uses reflowable text, readers can change the font or font size, and the page will adjust accordingly.
+Because an ebook uses reflowable text, readers can change the font or font size, and the text will adjust accordingly.

 When you do technical checks, you are making sure your ebook works exactly as it should.